 A good architect should be able to recommend a number of reliable builders, but you should also do your own research, as the most important consideration when building a home is the reputation (and financial standing) of the builder.
 However, you should be wary of an architect with his ‘own’ builder (or a builder with his own architect), as it’s the architect’s job to ensure that the builder does his work according to the plans and specifications (so you don’t want their relationship to be too cosy).

 Inspect other homes a builder has built and check with the owners what problems they’ve had and whether they’re satisfied.
+Ask the owners if they used software like the punch list by Procore to see if the builder is organized and up to date with the latest practices.
 Bear in mind that building standards vary and you shouldn’t assume that the lowest quotation is the best.
 Note that it’s imperative that the builder has an insurance policy (or ‘termination’ guarantee) to cover you in the event that he goes bust before completing the property and its infrastructure.
 This must be specified in the contract.

 There are few large building companies in Ireland, where most builders are more or less ‘one man bands’.
 When choosing a builder, make sure that he’s registered with Homebond, the scheme set up by the Construction Industry Federation and operated by the National House Building Guarantee Company.
 If a builder is a member of the Irish Home Builders’ Association (IHBA), he’ll automatically be Homebond registered.
 Homebond provides three types of guarantee: against the loss of a deposit in the event of the builder going bust; against water and smoke damage for two years after completion; and against major structural defects for ten years after completion.